Can stomach cancer be prevented?

 For people at greatly increased risk

 Only a small percentage of stomach cancers are caused by hereditary diffuse gastric cancer syndrome.
 But it is very important to recognize it, because most people who inherit this condition eventually get stomach cancer.
-People with a strong family history of stomach cancer should find out if they might have it.
-If their family history suggests that they might, they can get genetic testing.
-If the testing shows the person has an abnormal form of the CDH1 gene, many doctors will recommend they have their stomach removed before the cancer develops.
+A personal history of invasive lobular breast cancer before age 50 as well as having close family members who have had stomach cancer suggests that they might be at risk for having this syndrome.
+These people can talk to a genetics professional about getting genetic testing.
+If the testing shows the person has a mutation (abnormal change) in the CDH1 gene, many doctors will recommend they have their stomach removed before the cancer develops.